 If you are a hiker you should come in summer.
 Early autumn can also be a wonderful - besides being colorful - time, but all this varies between years.
 As for the summer, August seems to be best, July tends to be very rainy.
 Some summers have been kind of horror: hurricane force winds, frequent thunderstorms, torrential rains, freezing weather.
 You'd better be careful when planning your trip.
 You must realize that a walk-up from the foothils to the main ridge takes at least 10 hours.
 It is good to start the ascent early in the morning, when the weather conditions are favourable.
 In winter and spring, the risk of avalanches is usually high.

 The climate of the Făgăraş Mountains is alpine and is harsher than the climate of most of the mountain ranges the Carpathians are made up of.
 The average temperature, the intensity of the winds and the level of precipitation depend on the altitude and the orientation of the mountain faces.
-The Făgăraş Mountains are characterized by the highest amount of rainfall, which reaches an annual 1400 mm/year.The average yearly temperature in the alpine regions (above 2000m a.s.l) is -2°C. Encountering patches of snow in mid-June is not a rare thing.
+The Făgăraş Mountains are characterized by the highest amount of rainfall, which reaches an annual 1400 mm per year.The average yearly temperature in the alpine regions (above 2000 m) is -2°C. Encountering patches of snow in mid-June is not a rare thing.
 Across the Carpathian Mountains, the most frequent avalanches occur in the Făgăraş.
-Also, the most deadly accidents have been registered here.
+The most deadly accidents in Romania's mountains have been registered here.

-|In the western part of the Făgăraş, at the foot of Ciortea (2400m)
+|In the western part of the Făgăraş, at the foot of Ciortea (2400 m)|

 |In a cute cirque in the west-central part.
-Lespezi-Călţun-Negoiu Peaks at about 2500m form a magnificent background.|
+Lespezi-Călţun-Negoiu Peaks at about 2500 m form a magnificent background.|